 Choose "Block" mode property, and specify the "IP Range" and "Port Range" that need to block. e.g. 80-port, 20-port, etc. If you set port range property to 80, then the agent computer cannot access web page; if you set it to port 20, then he agent computer cannot use FTP to download.

 Policy Example 2

 Throughout an enterprise, some departments' computer may be very important, not allowed to be accessed by outsiders.
 Network control policy can be a good solution to this problem.

-Set a network policy targeted to the whole department:
+Step 1: Set a network policy targeted to the whole department:

 first set a "Block" policy with "IP Range" specified to "Lan";

-② and then set an "Allow" policy with "Remote host has Agent installed" + "Belong to the same group" options checked.
+Step 2: Then set an "Allow" policy with "Remote host has Agent installed" + "Belong to the same group" options checked.